 How business owners might manage the impacts

-How much you are impacted by the decision will depend on what industry award your staff are employed under.
-If you already pay above award rates, then you may not have to make any pay increases (provided that the rate you pay is above the new award minimum).
+How much your business is impacted by the decision will depend on what industry award your staff are employed under.
+If you already pay above award rates, then you may not have to make any pay increases (provided that the rate you pay your employees is above the new award minimum).

-If you do have to absorb a wage increase, these extra costs can only really be managed by:
+If you do have to absorb a wage increase, there are myriad ways to manage it:

-- reducing costs in other areas of the business
+- streamline your business operations to reduce costs in other areas

-or, of course, a mix of ‘all of the above’.
+and, of course, a mix of all of the above.
 You may wish to consider seeking professional advice about how you can optimise your budget to prepare for wage (and any other cost) increases in your business.

 If you have been holding breath for this FWC wage increase decision, then at least the wait is over.
 Now, you can start preparing your business for the coming 2019-2020 financial year.
 The fact is, business costs are always rising and are all too often beyond your control.
 What you can do is be proactive in making any necessary adjustments to your expenses and refocusing your efforts on serving your customers – because there’s truly no better strategy for growing your business.